-Low country risk Nya SFF operates in Sweden (Aaa/AAA), which is positive from a country risk perspective.
-Standard & Poor's ranks Sweden as 1 (i.e. very low risk) in its country-risk assessment framework.
+Low country risk nSFF operates entirely in Sweden (Aaa/AAA), which is positive from a country risk perspective.
+Standard & Poor's ranks Sweden as a 1 (i.e. very low risk by their definition) in its country-risk assessment framework.
 Key strengths include the competitive economy, prudent economic policies, the low government-debt burden and modest inflation.